Bradley Manning faces legal and social difficulties as transgender

 A spokeswoman for the United States Disciplinary Barracks at Fort Leavenworth did not immediately respond to a request for comment on the Manning case.

-"The worst case scenario is that she's going to experience harassment or abuse in prison as a result of being transgender," said Silverman, of the Transgender Legal Defense & Education Fund.
+"The worst case scenario is that she's going to experience harassment or abuse in prison as a result of being transgender," said Stillman, of the Transgender Legal Defence & Education Fund.
 "That abuse might or could include the withholding of medical treatment.

 "It's hard for people who haven't been diagnosed with gender dysphoria to understand quite how severe it can be to have treatment withheld," he said.
 "It can have profoundly debilitating effects on people."